rmurgatroyd/react-social/README.md

 # react-social
-Creating social cards in react
+Creating social cards in react.
+See live version at https://social-cards.herokuapp.com/